Welcome to the City of Big Lake Election Page!

 Election Judges Needed

 The City of Big Lake is looking for people to serve as election judges for the 2020 elections.
-Click here for more information about serving as a judge and to fill out the application.

 State Primary and General Election Information for Voters